 Chicago’s Bucktown is a young, fun neighborhood with great independent boutique shopping and fun restaurants.
 Don’t miss:

 Mindy’s Hot Chocolate: A great neighborhood spot with really good food.
 It is a restaurant and dessert bar.
-Don’t miss the desserts as chef Mindy Segal received a 2011 James Beard Foundation nomination for Outstanding Pastry Chef in the country.
+Don’t miss the desserts as chef Mindy Segal received the 2012 James Beard Foundation Award for Outstanding Pastry Chef in the country.
+I was just back for a great lunch including a perfect Mexican hot chocolate for dessert.
 1747 N. Damen.

 Le Bouchon: A traditional French bistro with great ambiance and food.
 You will feel like you are in a small neighborhood restaurant in Paris.
 1958 N. Damen.
 They are also open for lunch which I prefer to avoid the crowds.